daviddelusenet/react-workshop/README.md

 With React it's possible to develop JavaScript web applications *really* fast.

 React is component based and uses the [JSX](https://jsx.github.io/) language to define these components.
-Also it uses ES6 which you need to compile back to ES5 when you want to use your code in a production environment.
+React also uses ES6 which you need to compile back to ES5 when you want to use your code in a production environment.

 All in all, React is **powerfull** library suitable for a multitude of projects.